godotengine/godot-docs/classes/class_undoredo.rst

 |void| **add_do_reference**\ (\ object\: :ref:`Object<class_Object>`\ )

-Register a reference for "do" that will be erased if the "do" history is lost.
-This is useful mostly for new nodes created for the "do" call.
+Register a reference to an object that will be erased if the "do" history is deleted.
+This is useful for objects added by the "do" action and removed by the "undo" action.

+When the "do" history is deleted, if the object is a :ref:`RefCounted<class_RefCounted>`, it will be unreferenced.
+Otherwise, it will be freed.
 Do not use for resources.

 ::